 Depreciation of mining assets.
-Depreciation of underground mines mining assets is calculated using the units-of-production method based upon quantity of material extracted from the mine and proved and probable reserves.
-Depreciation of openpit mine mining assets is calculated using the straight-line method.
+Depreciation of underground mines mining assets is calculated using the units-of-production method based upon quantity of material extracted from the mine and estimation of recovered reserves.
+Depreciation of open-pit mine mining assets is calculated using the straight-line method.